multiversx/mx-assets/README.md

 ]
 ```

-The default setting is that the object containing the `usdPrice` is the first entry of an array.
+The default `path`, also used when nothing is set (`0.usdPrice`), will assume that the object containing the `usdPrice` is the first entry of an array.

 If you want to expose something different on your endpoint, such as: